bobbl/play_with_tex/README.md

 For Plain TeX some basic macros are required.
 They are stored as a memory dump in `plain.fmt`.
 Without it TeX does not work as expected.
-To generate this memory dump, TeX must be executed in a special mode.
-In other installations, a special executable INITEX is used, that was compiled with a special change file.
+To generate this memory dump, a special version of TeX called INITEX is used.
+It was built in step 2.
-But here, the normal TEX executable is used with the program argument `-ini`.

 Copy `plain.tex` and `hyphen.tex` to the current directory and run INITEX:

-    ./tex -ini plain \\dump
+    ./initex plain \\dump

 Create a subdirectory `TeXformats/` and copy the generated `plain.fmt` to it.